 Maryland Wool Pool

-The Maryland Wool Pool has been suspended for 2017 (read full article).
+The Maryland Wool Pool was suspended in 2017 (read full article).
 From it’s heyday when over 100,000 pounds of wool were brought to the Maryland pool over 2 days, to more recent years when it has been less than 30,000 pounds, we’ve seen the demographics of wool production and sales in Maryland and the region evolve.
 The number of MSBA members who have taken advantage of the Wool Pool has decreased, the volume of wool has dropped, but the resources needed to conduct the Pool have not decreased.
 The availability of volunteers – including those who are qualified to run the wool presses – has waned significantly as well.
 For the last several years the majority of the volunteers have not been users of the Wool Pool.

 The decision to suspend the Maryland Wool Pool for 2017 was made by the MSBA Directors, along with:

 - An open invitation to any interested MSBA members to engage in a process to investigate the needs of our wool producing members in connecting with buyers for their wool, and consider the most appropriate role for MSBA on behalf of its members in this regard.
-If there is sufficient interest, a Task Force will be formed to develop recommendations to the Board of Directors.

 - Providing MSBA members with information about the range of options – in the absence of the Maryland Wool Pool – available to them for connecting with buyers for their wool (see Emily Chamelin’s article in in the Spring 2017 issue of the Maryland Sheep News).